Q. When do backups run? And can I schedule a fixed start time?

 You can use the "Back Up Now" option to initiate a backup on demand at any time.

-Q. How Does OwnBackup identify deleted/removed records?
+Q. How does the application identify deleted/removed records?

-A. OwnBackup compares backup snapshots between two points in time - if the record existed in the previous backup and it does NOT exist in the newer backup, OwnBackup will identify it as Deleted.
-To expand a bit further, if the IsDeleted checkbox is True, it means the record is deleted and resides in the Salesforce Recycle Bin.
-OwnBackup does not back up the records in the recycle bin.
-Therefore, there is no situation where the IsDeleted field will be True in the backups.
+To expand a bit further, if the IsDeleted checkbox is True, it means that the record is deleted and resides in the Salesforce Recycle Bin.
+The application does not back up the records in the recycle bin.

-Q. Can OwnBackup backup Salesforce's weekly exports?
+Q. Can Salesforce's weekly exports be backed up?

 A. Yes.
 You need to add Weekly exports as an additional service.